ix-ax/AXOpen/src/components.kuka.robotics/docs/AxoKrc4_v_5_x_x.md

 ## I/O mapping

-`Run()` takes a single `hwID : UINT` that identifies the KRC4 device in the configured hardware layout.
+`Run()` takes a single `hwID : UINT` that identifies the KRC4 or KRC5 device in the configured hardware layout.
 The component then:

 1. Calls `ReadSlotFromHardwareID(hwID)` to obtain the device's geographic address.